amaranth-unm/amaranth-unm.github.io/projects/index.md

 layout: base
 date: 2024-10-26
 cards:
-  - title: "Medieval Capitals"
+  - title: "Tactile Architecture"
     image: "/assets/images/site/capitals-together-small.jpg"
-    summary: Using 3D prints to deepen understanding of Gothic architectural styles.
+    summary: This project explores the parameters of using 3D prints to deepen understanding of the transition from Romanseque to Gothic architectural styles.
     link: "capitals"

   - title: "HGSA Poster Contest"
     image: "/assets/images/site/four-posters.jpg"
-    summary: Demonstrating the capability of Amaranth's poster printer.
+    summary: Sometimes first impressions happen quickly.
+Learning to conceptualize, design, reine, and explain a large format poster encourages a number of crucial communication skills.
     link: "poster-contest"

   - title: "Terrain Maps"
     image: "/assets/images/site//friction-map-tile.png"
-    summary: 3D printed maps that illustrate topography as well as political expansion or cultural influence.
+    summary: You may have noticed that screens are flat.
+3D printed maps that illustrate topography, political expansion, and cultural influence help contextuzlize space and geograpgy.
     link: "terrain"
 ---